testriscv/CometVivado/README.md

 - Add CSR support
 - Add a linter to the project

+## Publication

+- "<a href="https://hal.archives-ouvertes.fr/hal-02303453v1">What You Simulate Is What You Synthesize: Designing a Processor Core from C++ Specifications</a>", in 38th IEEE/ACM International Conference on Computer-Aided Design

 ## Contributors

 The following persons contributed to the Comet project: